-As we’ve established, lean startup methodology enables entrepreneurs to base their decisions on solid data as opposed to assumptions, therefore increasing their chances of building a sustainable business.
+As we’ve established, lean startup methodology enables entrepreneurs to base their decisions on solid data instead of assumptions, therefore increasing their chances of building a sustainable business.

 In practice, this is done by getting feedback from customers.
-This just might be the key element of the methodology.
-By listening to their feedback, the entrepreneur is able to minimize risks of building an irrelevant product, as well as save valuable time and resources.
+This might be the key element of the methodology.
+By listening to their feedback, the entrepreneur can minimize the risks of building an irrelevant product and save valuable time and resources.

 Build, measure, learn is a loop, meant to be repeated, but we can segment it into three stages.

-However, it’s important that entrepreneurs watch out for their own ego as one of the biggest potential obstacles to success.
-As a human, you can get sidetracked by criticisms of something you’ve ideated and built, but it’s crucial that you emotionally detach yourself during this process and base your decisions on cold, hard data.
+However, entrepreneurs must watch out for their own ego as one of the biggest potential obstacles to success.
+As a human, you can get sidetracked by criticisms of something you’ve ideated and built.
+Still, it’s crucial that you emotionally detach yourself during this process and base your decisions on cold, hard data.

-It’s the only way to truly take advantage of the benefits of this methodology.
+It’s the only way to take advantage of the benefits of this methodology.

 Sounds good, but where do you start with the implementation?

-Before the build phase, this is where you outline the problem you’re solving, your hypothesis, and your plan of action.
-Using validated learning, you constantly edit and adapt this canvas.
+This is where you outline the problem you’re solving, your hypothesis, and your plan of action.

 This canvas is only the first step of the first stage lean startups usually go through.
 Let’s step back and look at the full picture.